The 9 Best Wine Bars in Budapest

 Unlike beer, wine has been essential all throughout Hungary's history with almost all parts of the country producing its own.
 Best-known is Tokaj, once a favorite of emperors and presidents, but there are a total of 22 wine regions across Hungary today.
 You can try a wide range of local options at the wine bars below, both whites and reds, and traditional and natural wines.
 Keep a special eye out for those made from native Hungarian grapes such as furmint, hárslevelű, and juhfark (white), and kékfrankos and kadarka (red).

 It took a while for Hungary to hop on the natural wine train, but this global trend is now charging full steam ahead, especially among younger winemakers and consumers.
 The definition is hazy, but natural wines refer to wines made with little intervention, for example without selected yeasts and with only a minimal amount of sulfites.
-Marlou has an excellent selection of Hungarian labels, some from the famous Tokaj region, as well as French wines (the owner, Jean-Julien Ricard, is French).
+Marlou, a pioneer of the genre in Budapest, has an excellent selection of Hungarian labels, some from the famous Tokaj region, as well as French wines (the owner, Jean-Julien Ricard, is French).

-Chic breakfast venue in the morning, snug dinner destination and wine bar in the evening, Solid hides on the top floor of a small boutique hotel (Rum) in downtown.
-The views are striking – the many church spires and the Gellért Hill seem within arm's reach – and all tables provide panoramic views.
-For breakfast, the eggs Benedict with a side of smoked trout is the one to go for.
+Solid is a chic breakfast venue located on the top floor of a small boutique hotel (Rum) in downtown.
+The views are striking – the many church towers and the Gellért Hill seem within arm's reach – and all tables provide panoramic vistas.
+The menu includes eggs Benedict with a side of smoked trout, ham of Mangalica, the local breed of pig known for its marbled meat, many vegetarian options, sourdough breads, local cheeses.
+The wine list features the Tokaj wine region and also natural and biodynamic producers.
+The space is small, advance booking recommended.

 Kadarka is a lively wine bar inside Budapest's hopping Jewish Quarter with a moniker that refers to a popular red grape variety native to Hungary.
 Kadarka isn't the type of super-hip place with the latest natural wine or pet-nat sensations; instead, they serve more than a hundred kinds of well-known and reliable Hungarian labels from across the country's 22 wine regions.
 Despite being within a tourist-heavy area, Kadarka has remained a mainly local haunt, especially for 30-plus Hungarians, likely because prices haven’t shot through the roof.